-"that view of the last things which holds that the Kingdom of God is now being extended in the world through the preaching of the Gospel and the saving work of the Holy Spirit in the hearts of individuals, that the world eventually is to be Christianized, and that the return of Christ is to occur at the close of a long period of righteousness and peace commonly called the 'Millennium.'
+"that view of the last things which holds that the Kingdom of God is now being extended in the world through the preaching of the Gospel and the saving work of the Holy Spirit in the hearts of individuals, that the world eventually is to be Christianized, and that the return of Christ is to occur at the close of

 The following brief article was written by my friend Ray Ortlund and posted on his blog on February 28, 2017.
 I was deeply moved by it and thought it should be made available again to those who may not have seen it.

 It is very much in the Devil's interests that we despair.
 If he can get us to believe any of these three demoralizing lies that he loves to whisper into our thoughts, our powers for Jesus are greatly diminished.
 And each one seems to us quite plausible.